 Social media analytics tools allow you to check, measure and follow almost every metric that can be helpful in refining your social media strategy.
 Let’s focus on the most important social media metrics:

-Impressions – the number of how many times users saw your content on Facebook or Twitter.
+Impressions – the number of how many times users saw your content on Facebook, Instagram, or Twitter.
 That is, if someone sees your post twice it counts as two impressions.
-Impressions are a bit different for Instagram.
-Here it’s a total number of people who saw your content on Instagram, no matter where and how – be it through search, hashtags, location.
 Impressions are a crucial metric in paid campaigns when you want people to remember your message (but also don’t oversaturate them with your content).

-Reach – on Facebook it’s the total number of users who saw your content.
+Reach – on Facebook and Instagram, it’s the total number of users who saw your content.
 That is, if someone sees your post twice it counts as one.
-Just like with Impressions, Reach on Instagram is something a bit different.
-Here it is the ratio of Impressions to your total followers count.
 It shows how successful you are in reaching your audience.

 Engagement – it’s a metric showing reactions to your content.
 We have developed our own indicator of engagement called Social Interaction Index.
 It considers posts, comments, reactions and shares published by others on your page as well as mentions of your page in other people’s and pages posts.
 There’s another indicator we call Engagement Rate which is also available for other social media.
 It’s a ratio of reactions to your content to the total number of your followers.

 Social media analytics tools give you a deep insight into your performance on social media.
 You can check which type of content works the best for you, what hashtags are the best to grow your audience, when is the best time to communicate, etc. This gives you the opportunity to constantly experiment and refine your marketing strategy based on the exact data from your profiles.
 What works for some businesses, doesn’t have to bring success to yours.